CS-210-Projects/.github/profile/README.md

 ## Hi there 👋

-# CS 210 Projects
+# CS 210

-Welcome to the CS 210 Projects organization.
+Welcome to the CS 210 organization.
 This repository contains a collection of projects that I have developed as part of the CS 210 course.
 Throughout this class, I focused extensively on mastering C++ and applying it to solve real-world problems.

 ## About the Course
 CS 210 is a foundational course in computer science that emphasizes the principles of programming using C++.
 The course covers a range of topics, including object-oriented programming, data structures, algorithms, and software development best practices.
 The projects within this organization reflect the culmination of my learning and practical application of these concepts.